 Dictionary of Contracting Terms

-Knowing and understanding the most commonly used terms in government contracting is a must when selling to the government.
+Knowing and understanding the most commonly used terms in government contracting and the B2G market is a must when selling to the government.
 It affects everything from your government RFP to your teaming agreements to your relationship with key government officials.

 We hope you find the following government-terminology dictionary helpful.
 For more insight into government terms, see our list of government acronyms.